Rwanda Makes Strides in Cardiac Care Capacity

 Trainees were able to use their new cardiac skills at two community health screening events in the Rwinkwavu district hospital catchment area.
 Of the 500+ individuals screened in both March and May, those with findings indicative of a heart condition, diabetes, or hypertension were referred to either a PEN-Plus clinic or a local health center as appropriate.

-Dr. Sheila Klassen, technical lead of the NCDI Poverty Network’s Cardiac Expert Group, additionally supervised all teaching sessions to train these master trainers further and consolidate the teaching skills that have seen them become successful trainers.
-The group used a mixed approach including, but not limited to, discussing case studies, practicing echocardiography skills, and studying heart-failure concepts using didactic slides to hone teaching skills.
+Dr. Sheila Klassen, technical lead of the NCDI Poverty Network’s Cardiac Expert Group, supervised advanced workshops for master trainers, to enable them to consolidate the teaching skills that have seen them become successful trainers.
+The group used a mixed approach that included discussing case studies, practicing echocardiography skills, and studying heart-failure concepts.

 “The teaching skills that allow the master trainers to teach others how to diagnose and treat heart failure are also transferrable to other noncommunicable diseases,” said Dr. Klassen.